-WisDOT's Bureau of Equity and Environmental Services (BEES) within the Division of Transportation System Development is the primary contact for questions related to the environmental review process.
-For general questions, contact the BEES environmental liaison and the Regional Environmental Coordinator.
+WisDOT's Region Environmental Coordinator is the primary contact for questions related to the environmental review process.
+For general questions, contact the BTS environmental liaison and the Region Environmental Coordinator.

-For questions on indirect effects analysis, this guidance, the FDM, and/or other related issues such as indirect effects pre-screening, analysis approaches and mitigation issues, we strongly encourage the Study Team to contact one of the following individuals in BEES - Environmental Policy and Community Impacts Analysis Section:
+For questions on indirect effects analysis, this guidance, the FDM, and/or other related issues such as indirect effects pre-screening, analysis approaches and mitigation issues, we strongly encourage the Study Team to contact the BTS or Janet Nodorft, 608-267-7360 janet.nodorft@dot.wi.gov